dominique-shore/Fluvial-Geomorphology/syllabus/index.md

 - [Fluvial Geomorphology - 12014 - WATS 5150 - 001](https://ssb.banner.usu.edu/zprod/bwckctlg.p_disp_listcrse?term_in=202120&subj_in=WATS&crse_in=5150&schd_in=HL)

-This course will typically be taught every Fall.
-However, the first revamped version of the class will be taught Spring 2021 (Fall 2021 will be skipped).
+This course will typically be taught every Spring.
+The first revamped version of the class was taught in [Spring 2021]({{ site.baseurl }}/syllabus/2021_Spring.html) and next class is scheduled to be taught Spring 2022.
 Wheaton has a sabbatical planned for Fall 2022-2023.
-So, next planned for Fall 2023.
+A decision has not been reached as to whether or not a substitute instructor will teach in Spring 2023 or we wait for Wheaton's return in Spring 2024.

 ------

 # Fees
-Regular Tuition. $150 Field Trip course fee.
+Regular Tuition. $150 Field Trips course fee.

 # Course Objectives